laberning/openrowingmonitor/docs/Architecture.md

 RowingEngine.js could report distance incrementally to RowingStatistics.js.
 However, we chose to report in absolute times and distances, making RowingEngine.js in full control of these essential metrics.
 This way, RowingEngine.js can report absolute times and distances, taking full control of the metrics regarding linear movement.
 Any derived metrics for specific clients, and smoothing/buffering, is done by RowingStatistics.

 Adittionally benefit of this approach is that it makes transitions in intervals more smooth: RowingStatistics.js can intersect stroke without causing any pause in metrics (as RowingEngine.js keeps reporting absolutes, intervals and laps become a view on the same data).

+## Open Issues, Known problems and Regrettable design decissions

+### Use of Raspbian

+A default Raspian install does a decent job in extracting metrics, but its 32-bit kernel isn't optimised for IoT applications with low-latency requirements, like a rowing machine.
+This is essential as small measurement errors in the impulse-times will throw off force-curve calculations by presenting themselves as peaks.

+An alternative is Ubuntu Core, which has a leaner 64-bit kernel, and where a low-latency kernel can be added later on.
+The IoT approach of Ubuntu, with Snap as main application vehicle, is a change from the current architecture as it would require a containered application.
+From an install perspective, it would make much more sense to depend on a backend (i.e the hardware measurement and webserver) to be in one Snap, and the Frontend to be in another container (as Ubuntu-Frame provides this out of the box).

+### use of Node.js

+The choice for a runtime interpreted language is at odds with the low latency requirements that is close to actual hardware, although we haven't run into any situations where CPU-load has proven to be too much, even when using experimental full quadratic Theil-Senn estimations.
+However, migrating the interrupt handler to C++ might reduce latency variations.